LiamBatiste/Restaurant-Sales-Analysis/README.md

 # Restaurant-Sales-Analysis
-#python Data Cleaning and peparation
+#Python Data Cleaning and Peparation
 - Ensuring no null values
 - Ensuring no duplicate data
 -